thephpleague/commonmark/security.md

 **Failing to set this option could make your site vulnerable to cross-site scripting (XSS) attacks!**

+When passing HTML from untrusted soruce unescaped, you must do some kind of HTML sanitizing, for example XXX.

 See the [configuration](/configuration/) section for more information.

 ## Unsafe Links